University of Erfurt: University projects

 In the summer semester of 2003, a project group was formed at the university to take part in the National Model United Nations (NMUN) in New York City in April 2004.
 The pilot project has become a regular, student-organized seminar at the university.
 The various groups received several awards for their participation at the conference in 2006, 2007, and 2008.

+In 2018, the university's Gotha Research Centre launched FactGrid as a joint venture with Wikimedia Germany and the German National Library.
+FactGrid is a Wikibase database intended to help historians collaborate in international projects.